hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-cloud.html.md

 These instructions are for using Bitbucket Cloud for Terraform Cloud's VCS features.
 Bitbucket Cloud is the cloud-hosted version of Bitbucket; [self-hosted Bitbucket Server instances have separate instructions,](./bitbucket-server.html) as do the [other supported VCS providers.](./index.html)

-Connecting Terraform Cloud to your VCS involves five steps:
+Connecting Terraform Cloud to your VCS involves four steps:

 On your VCS | On Terraform Cloud
 --|--
+&nbsp; | Create a new connection in Terraform Cloud.
+Get callback URL.
 Register your Terraform Cloud organization as a new app.
+Provide callback URL.
 Get ID and key. | &nbsp;
-&nbsp; | Tell Terraform Cloud how to reach VCS, and provide ID and key.
-Get callback URL.
+&nbsp; | Provide Terraform Cloud with ID and key.
+Request VCS access.
-Provide callback URL. | &nbsp;
-&nbsp; | Request VCS access.
 Approve access request. | &nbsp;

 The rest of this page explains the Bitbucket Cloud-specific versions of these steps.

+## Step 1: On Terraform Cloud, Begin adding a VCS Provider

+1. Open Terraform Cloud in your browser and navigate to the "VCS Provider" settings for your organization.
+Click the "Add VCS Provider" button.

+    If you just created your organization, you might already be on this page.
+Otherwise:

+    1. Click the upper-left organization menu, making sure it currently shows your organization.
+    1. Click the "Settings" link at the top of the page (or within the &#9776; menu)
+    1. On the next page, click "VCS Provider" in the left sidebar.
+    1. Click the "Add VCS Provider" button.

+1. The next page has several steps to guide you through adding a new VCS provider.
+Select "Bitbucket" then select "Bitbucket Cloud" from the dropdown.

-## Step 1: On Bitbucket Cloud, Create a New OAuth Consumer
+## Step 2: On Bitbucket Cloud, Create a New OAuth Consumer

 1. Open [Bitbucket Cloud](https://bitbucket.org) in your browser and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

     ~> **Important:** The account you use for connecting Terraform Cloud **must have admin access** to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.

-2. Navigate to Bitbucket's "Add OAuth Consumer" page.
+1. Navigate to Bitbucket's "Add OAuth Consumer" page.

-    This page is located at `https://bitbucket.org/account/user/<YOUR USERNAME>/oauth-consumers/new`.
+    This page is located at `https://bitbucket.org/<YOUR WORKSPACE NAME>/workspace/settings/oauth-consumers/new`.
 You can also reach it through Bitbucket's's menus:
-    - In the lower left corner, click your profile picture and choose "Bitbucket settings."
+    - In the lower left corner, click your profile picture and choose the workspace you want to access.
+    - In the workspace navigation, click "Settings".
-    - In the settings navigation, click "OAuth," which is in the "Access Management" section.
+    - In the settings navigation, click "OAuth consumers," which is in the "Apps and Features" section.
     - On the OAuth settings page, click the "Add consumer" button.

-3. This page has a form with four text fields and many checkboxes.
+1. This page has a form with four text fields and many checkboxes.

     ![Bitbucket Cloud screenshot: New OAuth consumer text fields and permissions checkboxes](./images/bitbucket-cloud-add-consumer.png)